CarInsurance.com Insights

 You’ll also need to enter your liability coverage limit for homeowners insurance and bodily injury liability limit for auto insurance.

-Risk factors that could increase your desired coverage limits include owning rental property, serving on the board of a nonprofit, owning certain breeds of pets or having a teen driver in the home.
+Risk factors that could increase your desired coverage limits include owning rental property, serving on a nonprofit board, owning certain breeds of pets, or having a teen driver in the home.

 Please note: This tool provides ballpark estimates based on general coverage benchmarks.
 Actual policy needs and rates will vary by insurer and individual circumstances.